serverless-guru/sls-jest/doc/spies/eventbridge.md

 ## How it works

-Under the hood, EventBridge spies needs to subscribe to an EventBridge bus in order to grab all the events that were put into it.
+Under the hood, EventBridge spies need to subscribe to an EventBridge bus in order to grab all the events that were put into it.
 It then keeps track of them and you can later assert on them.
-To do so, it deploys either an SQS queue or a CloudWatch log group and subscribes it to the bus you are spying on.
+To do so, it deploys either an SQS queue or a CloudWatch log group (depending on the [configuration](#the-eventbridgespy-helper-function)) and subscribes it to the bus you are spying on.
 Spies can then use them to collect all the events from the bus and make them available to [matchers](#Matchers) later.

 ## The `eventBridgeSpy()` helper function